SoraTM/mobile_detect_block_show/README.txt

 /**
  * @file
- * README file for Browscap Block.
+ * README file for Mobile detect block show.
  */

-Browscap Block adds visibility options to block configuration settings to allow you hide or show blocks in mobile devices.
+Mobile detect block show adds visibility options to block configuration settings to allow you hide or show blocks in mobile devices.

-Requires the Browscap module: http://drupal.org/project/browscap
+Requires the Mobile detect https://www.drupal.org/project/mobile_detect

 Install as usual, should be under Other package right below Browscap.